Help and support for exporting

 NI Chamber can help your business with customs declarations by processing import declarations to the Customs Declarations Service (CDS) for movements from GB to NI.
 To register for this service you should email: email@example.com.

-NI Chamber can also review your import and export processes to ensure that current processes are compliant and that export activity is accompanied by the correct documentation and appropriate codes.
-To register for this service you should email: email@example.com.
+NI Chamber can also review your import and export processes to ensure that current processes are compliant and that the correct documentation and appropriate codes accompany export activity.
+To register for this service you should email: firstname.lastname@example.org.

 InterTradeIreland’s Funding Advisory Service for Established Businesses is aimed at SMEs who are looking for new or alternative sources of funding to finance business growth.

-20 companies each year will be given the opportunity to participate in the programme.
+20 companies each year will be allowed to participate in the programme.
 14 from the Republic of Ireland six from Northern Ireland.
-The objective of the programme is to improve the capacity of participants to raise finance to enable their business to grow.
+The programme's objective is to improve participants' capacity to raise finance to enable their businesses to grow.